 Keytruda is an FDA-approved anti-PD-1 therapy in clinical development for expanded indications in different cancer types.
-Keytruda is currently approved for the treatment of certain patients with NSCLC, melanoma, cHL, and HNSCC (see "Pharmaceutical Segment" above).
+Keytruda is currently approved as monotherapy for the treatment of certain patients with NSCLC, melanoma, cHL, HNSCC, urothelial carcinoma, and MSI-H or mismatch repair deficient cancer, and in combination with pemetrexed and carboplatin in certain patients with NSCLC (see "Pharmaceutical Segment" above).